MicrosoftDocs/Viva/Viva/engage/eac-engage-view-mode.md

 ## Manage users in view-only mode

-Admins can set View-only mode from the Engage admin center.
+Admins can set view-only mode from the Engage admin center.
 This control works by assigning specific users to view-only mode.
 Once assigned, a user remains in view-only mode until removed at the admin's discretion.
 Engage admins can add or remove view-only mode for a user at any time.

 To set view-only mode: